 - Interested youth must register to be connected with a Futurpreneur Business Development Expert

-- Eligible youth will receive coaching and guidance throughout the development of their business plan.
+- Eligible youth will receive coaching and guidance throughout the development of their business plan and cashflow statement.

 - All business plans must be developed on Futurpreneur's online Business Plan Writer

-- Submit your application.
-At minimum, your application must include the following:
+- Submit your applications to Futurpreneur Canada and NADF.
+At a minimum, your application must include the following:

 - Proof of Aboriginal ancestry